inspec/inspec-aws/docs-chef-io/content/aws_security_group.md

 end
 ```

-Ensure that the careful_updates Security Group may only initiate contact with specific IPs:
+Ensure that the careful_updates security group may only initiate contact with specific IPs:

 ```ruby
 describe aws_security_group(group_name: 'careful_updates') do